TYPO3-Documentation/TYPO3CMS-Reference-CodingGuidelines/Documentation/CodingBestPractices/HandlingDeprecation/Index.rst

     * @deprecated since TYPO3 4.X - is not used anymore, use FUNCNAME instead
     */

-In the deprecated function you should add a call to :code:`GeneralUtility::logDeprecatedFunction()` and provide a helpful deprecation message::
+At the beginning of the deprecated function you should add a call to :code:`GeneralUtility::logDeprecatedFunction()` and provide a helpful deprecation message::